 O'Connell is rich in Australian colonial history and is listed on the Register of the National Estate.
 It was one of the first places settled by Europeans west of the Blue Mountains following the completion of Cox's Road in 1815.
 A Settler's Waldorf is one of the remaining early earth buldings of the O'Connell area.
 These comprise the oldest group of earth buildings in Australia.

-Touch the sweet earth and find joy in the sky, in the trees and the flowers at this simple place.
-Do nothing more energetic than listen to the figs grow (and eat them in season) and relax with a good book by a winter's log fire.
+Touch the sweet earth and find joy in the sky, the trees, the flowers and the abundant wild bird life at this peaceful place.
+Do nothing more energetic than listen to the figs grow and eat them in season and relax with a good book by a winter's log fire.